Thursday, September 26, 2013

 12.metamorphosis: a change of physical form,structure, or substance especially bysupernatural means.

-13.raconteur: person who excels in telling anecdotes.
+13.raconteur: a person who excels in telling anecdotes.

 14.sine qua non: something absolutely indispensable or essential <reliability is a sine qua non for success>.